 Outdoor varieties -Valentine, McDonald, and German Wine.
-"Forced" or greenhouse varieties -Victoria and Sutton.
+"Forced" or winter varieties -Victoria and Sutton.
 (Roots to produce forced rhubarb are dug outdoors in the fall and stored in a darkened shed at about 10°C until buds appear to produce an early spring crop.)

 Rhubarb is a source of calcium, Vitamin C, and potassium.